zenorocha/liferay-learn/docs/dxp/7.x/en/system-administration/using-the-server-administration-panel/configuring-a-shutdown-event-in-server-administration.md

 ![Users are showed a warning about the impending shutdown.](./configuring-a-shutdown-event-in-server-administration/images/03.png)

-Once the time has expired, logged in Users trying to navigate to a page in Liferay DXP see your custom message, rather than a blank page with no information or invitation to return later.
+Once the time has expired, logged in Users trying to navigate to a page in Liferay DXP see your custom message (perhaps with an invitation to return later), rather than a blank page with no information.

 ![Your custom message is displayed to Users after the shutdown.](./configuring-a-shutdown-event-in-server-administration/images/02.png)